What is Coaching?

 The professional relationship is built on trust – that the coach supports the client in their success objectives without judgment.

-As a life coach, I aim to support my clients so that they meet their personal and professional goals.
-These goals include but are not limited to the following:
+As a life coach, I aim to support my clients so that they achieve their personal development intentions.
+These include but are not limited to:

-So back to the question of what exactly is it I do as a Life Coach?
-That depends on what it is you want support with.
+So back to the question of what exactly is it I do as a life coach?

-We work together as I facilitate your desired change, transition, and growth supporting you to reach your objectives without sacrificing your well-being and loved ones on the altar of success!
+We work together towards your desired change and sustainable growth, so that you meet your personal and professional objectives without sacrificing your health and family on the altar of productivity!

 OR SHARE YOUR THOUGHTS BELOW.